Revitalize-app/revitalize/README.md

 ## Prerequisites

-* You need to have npm installed.
+* You need to have npm installed & two terminals running at the same time.
-* You need to terminals.
 * Clone this repo.

 ## Installing